kelvinbirech/ICT-Project/README.md

 # ICT-Project

 THIS REPO IS FOR THE LAST PROJECT OF COURSE WORK DSE.
-Collaborated by 4 members Omar moh'dNoor (Spokesperson), Kiplangat Edwin(Process Analyst), Humprey Njeri Kamau(Quality Control) and Kelvin Birech(Team Leader) towards DEVELOPMENT OF AN ONLINE ICT ACCES SYSTEM BASED ON KENYA
+Collaborated by 4 members Omar moh'dNoor (Spokesperson), Kiplangat Edwin(Process Analyst), Humprey Njeri Kamau(Quality Control) and Kelvin Birech(Team Leader) towards DEVELOPMENT OF AN ONLINE ICT ACCESS SYSTEM BASED ON KENYA

+#INTRODUCTION

+#OBJECTIVES